walterfreeman/phys307/projects/project0.md

     - Your name, NetID, major, and academic year
     - Do you have any programming experience?
 If so, in which languages?
-    - Have you used a Unix-like operating system before?
-If so, which one?
+    - Are you interested in using your own laptop for this class?
+If you are, which of the following are you interested in doing:
+      - Using a Mac and running everything on your own computer
+      - Using a Windows machine to connect to the course computer, like we do with the lab machines
+      - Running a Linux system inside a "virtual machine" on your Windows box
+      - Installing Linux on your own laptop
-    - What physics classes have you taken/are you taking?
+    - What physics classes have you taken/are you taking now?
     - What math classes have you taken/are you taking?
 (Do not list calculus classes if you are beyond the calculus sequence.
     - Are there any physical systems you are interested in modeling in this course?

-    - What are your thoughts on the "objective-based grading" approach I am taking for this course?
+   Try to do this tonight or Wednesday, so I can see the results by Thursday's class.

 2. Write a C program that reads in a temperature in Celsius and prints the equivalent in Fahrenheit.
 Discuss any issues that arose in writing your code.
 (Even if there weren't any, include a note saying so.